 This event wouldn’t be possible without our slate of talented presenters.
-Thank you for helping to make #AASHE2023 the MUST ATTEND event of the year!
+Thank you for helping to make #AASHE2024 the MUST ATTEND event of the year!

-Please note that proposal notifications (acceptances and declines) are being sent on a rolling basis starting August 23.
+Please note that proposal notifications (acceptances and declines) are being sent on a rolling basis starting June 18.
 If you have not received your notification yet, please be patient with us as we finalize the review&scheduling process and send out these emails.
-Everyone who submitted a proposal will receive a notification, regardless of acceptance status.
+Everyone who submitted a proposal will receive a notification, regardless of acceptance status before June 30.
 Thank you!

 Important Presenter Dates & Deadlines